eshajulka/BC-COMS-1016.github.io/schedule.md

 ### Week 0 - Pre-course

-Please watch this [course overview video]().
-Also, make sure to fill out the pre-course survey that is available on Courseworks.
+Make sure to fill out the pre-course survey that is available on Courseworks.

 Make sure you are registered for the course [Gradescope](), [JupyterHub](http://jupyterhub.coms1016.barnard.edu/), and [Slack](https://bc-coms-1016-fallb.slack.com/).